 “Alright, we probably got one more unit before we should call it for the day.
 Gettin’ tired.”

-Bob leaned over the lock and used his bolt cutters to cut the lock off.
+Bob leaned over the lock and used his bolt cutters to cut it.
 The now useless combination lock hit the cement with a dull thud.
-Dani bent down and grabbed the latch at the bottom of the rolling door, and as gingerly as she could she rolled the door up.
+Dani bent down and grabbed the latch at the bottom of the rolling door, and as gingerly as she could, she rolled the door up.
 Again, the sound made her wary.
 It was just too damn loud.

 At first, the unit seemed oddly sparse.
 Just some card tables and some boxes resting on top.
 Dani and Bob looked at each other, shrugged, and stepped inside.